NapthaAI/module_template/README.md

 Now you can iterate on the module and commit your changes.

-### 🌐 Test the Module on a Local Node (with a Local Hub)
+### 🌐 Publish the Module on the Naptha Hub

 For this step, you will need to:

-1. Run your own Naptha Node and Hub.
-Follow the instructions [here](https://github.com/NapthaAI/node) (still private, please reach out if you'd like access) to run your own Naptha Node and Hub.
-To run a local Hub, set ```LOCAL_HUB=True``` in the .env file for the NapthaAI/node repository.
-2. Install the Naptha SDK using the [instructions here](https://github.com/NapthaAI/naptha-sdk).
+* Install the Naptha SDK using the [instructions here](https://github.com/NapthaAI/naptha-sdk).
 To use the SDK with your local node and hub, set ```NODE_URL=http://localhost:7001``` and ```HUB_URL=ws://localhost:3001/rpc``` in the .env file for the NapthaAI/naptha-sdk repository.

-#### Running the Module on a local Naptha Node

-First, you can push the module to your GitHub or IPFS (or both).
+First, you need to push the module code to your GitHub or IPFS (or both).
 If using GitHub, make sure to change the remote origin.
 Also add a new module version number using e.g.:

 ```bash
 git tag v0.1